spacetx/starfish/docs/source/roadmap.md

 # _starfish_ Roadmap
-This document describes the features and timeline for future work on the _starfish_ package.
+This document describes the features and timeline for current work on the _starfish_ package.

-The purpose of this document is to arrive at a detailed list of short-term key deliverables that we aim to deliver by June 2019.
+The purpose of this document is to describe the deliverables that we intend to deliver by June 2019.
 To accomplish this, we first outline our primary [use cases](#use-cases).
-With these to guide us, we then define milestones for releases that support these needs [**what we need to build**](#what-we-need-to-build:-starfish-0.1.0), and candidate future use cases which we may consider building [**what we can build later**](candidates-features-for-0.2.0+).
+With these to guide us, we then define milestones for releases that support these needs [**what we need to build**](#what-we-need-to-build:-starfish-0.1.0), and candidate features which we may consider building in the future [**what we can build later**](candidates-features-for-0.2.0+).

 ## Use cases
-_starfish_ is being developed to support the data processing and benchmarking needs of the SpaceTx consortium.
+_starfish_ is being developed to support the data processing and benchmarking needs of the SpaceTx consortium and the Chan Zuckerberg Biohub.
 We have identified a set of use cases from these groups that _starfish_ will support.
 Feedback from these users will set the course for future work on _starfish_, beyond the milestones identified here.

-### Local processing of data for SpaceTx Users
+### Local processing of data
-Some SpaceTx Assays have moderate processing requirements.
-Users of these assays would like to be able to use _starfish_ to process multiple fields of view of SpaceTx data on their local machines to enable further parameter tuning and spot-checking of results.
+Some image-based transcriptomics asays have moderate processing requirements.
+Users of these assays would like to be able to use _starfish_ to process multiple fields of view of data on their local machines to enable further parameter tuning and spot-checking of results.
 To support this, we will define a Python API for running _starfish_ on local machines that processes experiments of arbitrary numbers of fields of view, logs, stores data provenance, is multi-processing enabled.
 Users will also be able to run _starfish_ pipelines through a command-line interface (CLI).

 ### Parameter selection on single fields of view
 Image-based transcriptomics workflows are highly dependent upon the tissue, organism, and probes being assayed.
 Researchers typically select image processing parameters by analyzing and optimizing parameter selection in a single field of view.
 In support of this use case, _starfish_ must enable users to process data for any SpaceTx assay on the local computer of their choosing and interact with visualization tools necessary to evaluate parameter decisions.
 It must support this functionality for users that are not proficient in Python.